datacommonsorg/docsite/custom_dc/index.md

 For the following use cases, a custom Data Commons instance is not necessary:

-- You want to share your data publicly on the public Data Commons.
-In this case, see the procedures in [Data imports](/import_dataset/index.html).
+- You want to share your data publicly on datacommons.org.
+In this case, please file a <a href="https://issuetracker.google.com/issues/new?component=1660823&template=2053232" target="_blank">data request</a> in our issue tracker to get started.
 - You want to make the base public data or visualizations available in your own site.
 For this purpose, you can call the Data Commons APIs from your site; see [Data Commons web components](/api/web_components/index.html) for more details.

 {: #comparison }